kgullikson88/blog/content/2015-07-06-ClimateChange.md

  - Exponential model with GW stop evidence: $100.76 \pm 0.06$
  - Correlated Noise model: $77.24 \pm 0.03$

 Now, the actual values are not as important as their *ratio*, so lets take a look at the ratio of each model to every other model in the table below.
 I will convert to actual evidence instead of log(evidence) so that we can really compare how much the data favors one model over the other.
+Small values indicate that the row model is favored over column models, while large values indicate that the column model is favored over the row model (e.g. the polynomial model is favored over the constant model because the value in the polynomial row and the constant column is very small).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}